StateOfCalifornia/DigitalCovid19VaccineRecord-API/README.md

 # Twilio SMS and SendGrid API
 - Once the API determines that information submitted matches an existing record in the immunization registry, a 'found' message is sent via Twilio (SMS) or SendGrid (email).
 - If a match is not found, a failure message is sent via Twilio (SMS) or SendGrid (email).

+> **Note:** When sending more than 1000 SMS per day, Twilio recommends obtaining a [verified toll-free number](https://support.twilio.com/hc/en-us/articles/360038172934-Information-and-best-practices-for-using-Toll-Free-SMS-and-MMS-in-the-US-and-Canada#h_01F4T72QT23VCZ43PZPX1CRT5G) to reduce the liklihood of carrier spam filtering.
+This process can take 5-7 business days.

+> **Note:** Be sure to follow [SendGrid's best practices](https://sendgrid.com/blog/8-best-practices-to-improve-your-email-deliverability/) for achieving good email delivery rates.
+Following a [30-day email IP warmup schedule](https://sendgrid.com/resource/email-guide-ip-warm-up/) is recommended.

 # Code Repos
 There are a total of three code repositories: